 - give the Museum the benefit of their experience and expertise;

-- contribute to the development of policy, strategies and priorities in the management of the Museum’s collections.
+- contribute to the development of policy, strategies and priorities in relation to the management of the Museum’s collections.

 Trustees must be aware of their obligations arising from the position of the Museum as a Welsh Government Sponsored Body.
-These are laid out in the Framework Document, which sets out the Terms and Conditions of Welsh Government funding to the Museum.
+These are set out in the Framework Document, which sets out the Terms and Conditions relating to the funding provided to the Museum by the Welsh Government.

 To be effective, the Board needs Trustees with a broad range of expertise and experience.
-As a Trustee you will help determine policy, strategies and priorities in the Museum’s core activities.
-You should be able to draw on your own knowledge, skills and experience to provide evidence of your abilities in a range of the following areas:
+As a Trustee, you will help determine policy, strategies and priorities in the Museum’s core activities.
+You should be able to use your knowledge, skills and lived or professional experience to provide evidence of your ability in a range of the following areas:

-- a commitment and enthusiasm for the Museum’s work in supporting change and development in Wales through cultural participation;
+- commitment and enthusiasm in the Museum’s work in supporting change and development in Wales through cultural participation;

 - ability to work in a collegiate manner with fellow Trustees;

-- management experience and/or a business, institutional, administrative or other context, with an appreciation of the distinction between the executive and non-executive functions;
+- management experience and / or a business, institutional, administrative or other context, with an appreciation of the distinction between the executive and non-executive functions; and

-- a commitment to equality issues and to challenging discriminatory practices when appropriate.
+- a commitment to equality issues and to challenging discriminatory practices where appropriate.

-- a commitment to the values and the Vision of Amgueddfa Cymru and an appreciation of its role and purpose as a national institution in Wales; including the cultural, learning, health and well-being, economic and socio-political contexts in which it operates, as well as understanding its obligations under the Well-bieng of Future Generations (Wales) Act 2015;
+- a commitment to the values and vision of Amgueddfa Cymru, and an appreciation of its role and purpose as a national institution in Wales; including the cultural, learning, health and well-being, economic and socio-political contexts in which it operates, as well as an understanding of its obligations under the Well-being of Future Generations (Wales) Act 2015;

 - expertise in one or more of the following areas: